 - Core classes allow teachers to work together to integrate curriculum, materials, and assignments, and to sync due dates, which minimizes stress caused by competing deadlines in traditional classes.

 - Block scheduling allows for 2 or 4-day class weeks that help manage school, work, and home balance.

 - Student support services are integrated into every class, which minimizes out-of-class time needed to get help with advising and learning support.

-Similar to traditional classes, you’ll start with English as part of the foundation for your degree track, and individual classes earn the same credits as their core counterparts.
+Similar to traditional classes, you’ll have the opportunity to pick and choose courses each quarter that spark your interest and are necessary to complete your degree.
 But core classes offer significant differences that make them ideal for many transfer-oriented students.